aszepieniec/stark-brainfuck/docs/engine.md

 Let $s$ be the number of colinearity checks used in FRI,  $t$ be the number of nonlinear combination checks in the AET/AIR part, $\varrho$ be the proportion of points where the codeword in question agrees with the nonlinear combination, and $N$ the length of the codeword.
 We want to upper bound the malicious prover's success probability, so we are working under the assumption that this nonlinear combination does not correspond to a low-degree polynomial (because otherwise the prover is not being malicous).

 Assume that the nonlinear combination codeword has maximal distance from the nearest low-degree codewords.
-Under this assumption, its Hamming distance from the nearest low-degree codeword is $(1-\rho) N$, where $\rho$ is the expansion factor of FRI.
+While this assumption is rather heuristic, it is justified by condering that the cheating prover must include at least one unclean division in the nonlinear combination; the probability that this unclean codeword does not have maximal distance is vanishingly small.
+Under this assumption, the Hamming distance to the nearest low-degree codeword is $(1-\rho) N$, where $\rho$ is the expansion factor of FRI.

-Since the codeword that the Merkle root decommits to agrees with the nonlinear combination in $\varrho N$ points,

 We distinguish two cases:
  - Case 1: $\varrho N \leq \rho N$.